 - Lay the console on a flat surface and remove the PS5's side panel.

 - Locate the M.2 SSD slot.
-This slot is covered by a metal plate, which you’ll need to unscrew using a small screwdriver.
+A metal plate covers this slot and you’ll need to unscrew using a small screwdriver.

 - Insert the M.2 SSD into the slot at an angle, and press it down to secure it.